 5. Create a Vision Board

-Make a short roadmap of what you want to achieve in life.
+Make a short roadmap of the goals you want to achieve in life.
 If you’re not clear about them yet, start by identifying what dreams make you happy by answering these 3 questions.

 6. Cut Down your To-Do List

-If you have a lengthy to-do list, it can contribute to the Monday blues you have.
+If you have a lengthy to-do list, it can contribute to your Monday blues too.
 As human beings, you and I have an open-loop in our mind when we leave a task incomplete.

-David Allen, explains how your mind consumes energy due to the task you did not finish yesterday.
-Having a huge to-do list can cause your mind to believe that you have a shitload of things to do.
+David Allen, explains how your mind consumes energy due to the tasks you leave incomplete.
+Having a huge to-do list can cause your brain to believe that you have a shitload of things to do.

 Many of the things you add on the to-do list do not need to be there.
-Add only the tasks which matter on your to-do list.
-If you look closely enough, you will spot a ton of items that should not exist on your to-do list.
+Your to-do list must only contain the tasks that matter to you.
+If you look closely enough, you will spot a ton of items that should not exist on the list at all.
 Strike them off this time and vow to never add such items again.
 If you are struggling with a long to-do list use these 5 tips to trim them up.

 Your to-do list must make your life simpler, not your head heavier.

-7. Try to make you role align with some of your interests
+7. Try to make your role align with some of your interests

 The chances that you hate everything you do at your job are unlikely.
 Also, many of the things you do at your job are not even necessary.

-Take a hard look at what you do today to align it with your interest.
+Take a hard look at what you spend your time on to align it with your interests.
 Consider:

 - What you can drop or delegate without creating an impact?

-- If a routine task you do adds no value, how can I voice my opinion about it?
+- If a routine task adds no value, how can you voice your opinion about it?

-- Talk to your boss to express your interests to work in certain areas.
+- Talk to your boss to express your interests to work in specific areas

-You can choose to be lazy, miss the joy of working on your passion and curse your job a year later too.
+You can choose to be lazy, miss the joy of working on your passion and curse your job a year later.

 Or you can start working on your dream now.